Statutory Infrastructure Provider Regime

 SIPs have an obligation to connect premises in their service areas to their telecommunications networks, and supply wholesale services.
 The wholesale services must allow the retail provider to supply 'qualifying carriage services', which are broadband services with peak download and upload speeds of at least 25/5 Mbps.
 On fixed-line and fixed-wireless networks, the wholesale services SIPs supply must also be able to support voice services.

-The ACMA is responsible for enforcing SIP obligations and monitoring compliance, if a provider does not meet its obligations, the ACMA can use a range of enforcement mechanisms, including: formal warnings; infringement notices, and remedial directions.
+The ACMA is responsible for enforcing SIP obligations and monitoring compliance.
+If a provider does not meet its obligations, the ACMA can use a range of enforcement mechanisms, including: formal warnings; infringement notices, and remedial directions.

 There are limited circumstances where connection and supply obligations do not apply.
 These circumstances are outlined in a newly updated Telecommunications (Statutory Infrastructure Providers—Circumstances for Exceptions to Connection and Supply Obligations) Determination 2024.